 The Center follows guidance that clarifies the accounting for uncertainty in income taxes recognized in an entity's financial statements.
 This guidance prescribes a minimum probability threshold that a tax position must meet before a financial statement benefit is recognized.
 The minimum threshold is defined as a tax position that is more likely than not to be sustained upon examination by the applicable taxing authority, including resolution of any related appeals or litigation processes, based on the technical merits of the position.
 The tax benefit to be recognized is measured as the largest amount of benefit that is greater than 50% likely of being realized upon ultimate settlement.
 The Center has no tax penalties or interest reported in the accompanying financial statements.
-The Center had no uncertain tax positions at June 30, 2022 or 2021.
+The Center had no uncertain tax positions at June 30, 2023 or 2022.

 Exhibit Costs - Costs of long-lived exhibits are capitalized and depreciated over their estimated useful lives.
 Such costs include allocable payroll costs, representing the time spent by the Center staff in constructing or creating these exhibits.
+As of June 30, 2023, these costs were fully depreciated and as of June 30, 2022, these costs were included in other assets on the statement of financial position.

-Compensated Absences - Full-time, permanent and certain part-time employees of the Center are granted vacation benefits in varying amounts to specified maximums depending on tenure.
+Compensated Absences - Full-time, permanent, and certain part-time employees of the Center are granted vacation benefits in varying amounts to specified maximums depending on tenure.
 Employees are entitled to their balances of accrued vacation leave upon termination.
 The estimated liability for vested benefits is included in accrued expenses.

 Charitable Remainder Unitrust - The Center has been named as the charitable beneficiary of a charitable remainder unitrust.
 A charitable remainder unitrust is a split-interest agreement in which the charitable beneficiary receives its beneficial interest in the donated assets after the designated beneficiary has received benefits for a specified time period (or upon the designated beneficiary's death).
 At the termination of the agreement, the remaining assets of the unitrust pass to the charitable beneficiary for its use.
 A contribution with donor restrictions and related asset are recognized in the year the unitrust is established based on the fair value of the assets contributed less the present value of the future payments expected to be made to the designated beneficiary.
 The expected future payments are based on the actuarial life expectancy of the income recipient using a discount rate adjusted annually.
 Discount amortization and any revaluations of expected future payments to the beneficiaries are recognized as periodic adjustments to the asset.
-Corresponding changes in the value of the split interest agreement are recognized currently and included in contributions with donor restrictions.
+Corresponding changes in the value of the split-interest agreement are recognized currently and included in contributions with donor restrictions.